Polyandry: Associated polyandry

 Another form of polyandry is a combination of polyandry and polygyny; whereas women are married to several men simultaneously and the same men may marry other women.
-It is found in some tribes of native Africa as well as villages in northern Nigeria and the northern Cameroons.
+It is found in some tribes of Africa such as villages in northern Nigeria and northern Cameroon.
 Usually, one of the woman's husbands will be chosen to be the husband of a woman from another tribe who would also have many husbands; this double-polyandrous union serves to form a marital alliance between tribes.